Skip to content

 Example (updateBatchById):

-// Assume a list of User entity objects for batch update
+// Assume a collection of User entity objects for batch update

 List<User> users = Arrays.asList(